Reggaetón Lento (Bailemos)

 "Reggaetón Lento (Bailemos)" is a song by Latin American boy band CNCO.
-It was released on October 7, 2016, as the third single from their debut studio album, Primera Cita (2016).
+It was released on August 26, 2016, as the third single from their debut studio album, Primera Cita (2016).
 The song was written by Eric Perez, Jadan Andino, Jorge Class and Yashua Camacho.
-The video has received over 1.5 billion views on YouTube as of April 2019.
-It was announced on August 16, 2017, that the band would release a re-recorded English-language remix of the song with British girl group Little Mix.
+As of September 2025, the video has received over 1.8 billion views on YouTube.
+On August 18, 2017, the group released an English-language remix of the song recorded with British girl group Little Mix.

 Music video

 The song's music video was released along with the single.
 The clip sees the boys playing at a bowling alley and meeting and trying to impress some girls.
 It also features scenes of the group performing the song with choreography and solo shots of the guys singing their individual parts.
-The music video reached one billion views in August 2017, making them the first boy band and non-English group to achieve the feat.